dustinpfister/blog_posts/_posts/lodash-find.md

 However there are some methods that are not a part of core javaScript at all, and there are many methods where there is a native counterpart, but it works just a little differently, brings some more features, is a little more robust and so forth.
 That being said the lodash \_.find method is one of those methods and in this section I will be pointing out some of the deferences between \_.find and the native Array.find method.

+### 2.1 - Native Array.find overview

-So yes there is of course Array.find, and Array.find works just fine with Arrays:
+So yes there is of course Array.find, and Array.find works just fine with arrays.
+Just call the find prototype method off of an instance of any plain old javaScript array as with any Array prototype method, and pass a function that will be used to find what it is that needs to be found in the Array.

 ```js
 var arr = ['a',1,'b','c'];